tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 Ask students to write down one thing they do not like or find challenging about APIs and the client-server model.
 Ask one student to volunteer an answer and collect the remaining answers as students leave the classroom.

   **Answer**: Not all APIs have good documentation.
-It's difficult to gauge exactly what an API can do or how it should be used.
+It's difficult to gauge exactly what an API can do, or how it should be used.

 Before moving forward, ask the students if there are any remaining questions.